Louis Armand II, Prince of Conti: Biography

+The Duchess of Orleans describes him in her memoirs as a madman who would make terrible grimaces in public and who was prone to violence.
+This she attests went against his timid personality and was an effort to be feared.

 Louise Élisabeth and Louis Armand had to go to many court hearings in Paris.
 In 1725, she consented to return to the Prince of Conti, who had her confined to the Château de l'Isle-Adam.
 She was able later, however, to convince him to allow her to return to Paris in order to give birth to her daughter.
 It was while in Paris she gave birth to their only daughter Louise Henriette.

 He was treated with great liberality by King Louis XIV, and also by the Regent, Philippe II, Duke of Orléans.
 Louis Armand was a prominent supporter of the financial schemes of John Law, by which he made large sums of money.

 It was during the Regency of 1715–1723, Louis Armand was appointed a member of the Regency council itself as well as a member of the Council of War.
 In April 1717 he received the government of the Poitou region of France.
 This appointment came with a wage of 45,000 Livres.

 He served under Marshal Villars in the War of the Spanish Succession, but he lacked the soldierly qualities of his father.

+Death

 Louis Armand died at the Hôtel de Conti (quai Conti) in Paris due to a "chest swelling".